aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

 It's been almost a year since I've chosen [Kobo Aura ONE](https://us.kobobooks.com/products/kobo-aura-one) for my ancient Kindle replacement.

-I think it's cute, that people refer to it as Swindle.
+I think it's cute that people refer to it as Swindle.

 To quickly list all the pros: